OctopusDeploy/blog/blog/2020-09/multi-environment-k8s-deployments/index.md

 ## Conclusion

-Multiple environments are a common deployment pattern, and Octopus provides first class support for progressing Kubernetes deployments through multiple environments.
-By creating Kubernetes targets for each environment, and authenticating those targets with service accounts that only have permission to access a single namespace, Octopus ensures that deployments are created in the correct namespace and can not affect resources they should not have access to.
+Multiple environments are a common deployment pattern, and Octopus provides first-class support for progressing Kubernetes deployments through multiple environments.
+By creating Kubernetes targets for each environment and authenticating those targets with service accounts that only have permission to access a single namespace, Octopus ensures that deployments are created in the correct namespace and can not affect resources they should not have access to.

-In this blog post and screencast we looked at how a multi-environment Kubernetes deployment process can be created, utilizing community step templates to create environment specific targets, and creating a number of runbooks to configure and manage the Kubernetes cluster and associated infrastructure like DNS providers.
-The end result was a web application deployed to the **Development**, ***Test*** and ***Production*** environments, securely exposed via HTTPS and a suite of runbooks to help anyone tasked with supporting the cluster in future.
+In this blog post and screencast, we looked at how a multi-environment Kubernetes deployment process can be created, using community step templates to create environment specific targets, and creating a number of runbooks to configure and manage the Kubernetes cluster and associated infrastructure like DNS providers.
+The end result was a web application deployed to the **Development**, ***Test***, and ***Production*** environments, securely exposed with HTTPS and a suite of runbooks to help anyone tasked with supporting the cluster in the future.

 Happy deployments!